NishantJoshi00/nishantjoshi00.github.io/content/blog/2024-01-01-lingual-odyssey.md

 <br/>

-> _Rule #4: The freedom of telling the computer exactly what to do, has it's downsides. (it's like teaching a child, how to bake a cake).
+> _Rule #4: The freedom of telling the computer exactly what to do, has its downsides. (it's like teaching a child, how to bake a cake).
 There are 3 outcomes (We get the cake, the house explodes, the child dies)_

 <br/>